-Prior to joining LSHTM, I completed my PhD at Imperial College London as part of the WISER project.
-The research determined the effectiveness of water treatment processes against schistosome cercariae, the parasite larvae that lead to schistosomiasis infection.
-I hold a Bachelor of Engineering from McGill University and a Master's degree from Imperial College London.
+I completed my PhD at Imperial College London as part of the WISER project, in collaboration with Addis Ababa University, the Natural History Museum London, and the National Institute for Medical Research Tanzania.
+My doctoral research focused on the effectiveness of water treatment processes against schistosome cercariae, the larval stage of the parasite causing schistosomiasis.
+I hold a Bachelor's degree in Engineering from McGill University and a Master's in Environmental Engineering from Imperial College London.

 Affiliations